witwiki/whitepaper/readme.md

 # White Paper

+Update 19/08/2016: A few things have changed since we wrote this whitepaper, and will probably continue to be tweaked as development on the platform continues.
+The core structure will stay the same, but things like fees and distribution schedules may be tweaked before we do the full launch.

 ## A Decentralized Multiple Listing Service and Real Estate Smart Contract Application

 Rex: We are referring to the DAO, Rex